- Q: How long will it take?

 - Q: What form does my document/manuscript need to be in?

-- A-1: I use Microsoft Word’s ‘Track Changes’ and Comments to edit, which allows authors to easily accept or decline all suggested changes.
+- A: I accept new manuscripts by email only, as attachments, and do all my editing on-screen and online using Microsoft Word’s ‘Track Changes’ with comments in the margin, which allows authors to easily accept or decline all suggested changes.
 Therefore, manuscripts need to be in a format compatible with Word.
 Click Here for a video explaining ‘Track Changes’ in detail.

 - Q: I’m writing a techno-thriller/historical/sci-fi book.
 Do you fact check?